davideloba/daliMaster/README.md

 # daliMaster

 This is an Arduino™ library to control your DALI lamps with the brand new [daliMaster](https://www.ebay.it/itm/254211672779) shield, with built-in DALI bus power supply system.
 B:boom::boom:m!
+Do you want to use this board with your Raspberry Pi also?
+Take a look [here](https://www.ebay.it/itm/254473848167)..double B:boom::boom:m!

 ## Description